 (8) Any person who shall violate or fail to comply with any of the provisions hereof, or the members of a copartnership or the officers of a corporation responsible for such violation or noncompliance, shall, upon conviction thereof, be punishable by a fine not to exceed $300.00, together with costs of prosecution, for each offense or, in default of payment thereof, by imprisonment for not more than thirty (30) days.
 [Amended 11-14-2005 by Ord.
 No. 2005-12.]

+E. Public service lines for the transportation and distribution and control of water, electricity, gas, oil, steam, telegraph and telephone communications or railroad trackage and supporting members other than buildings shall not be required to be located on an individual zoning lot or be held to reduce the required yard dimensions for other structures on a zoning lot.

+F. A building conforming as to use, but not complying with the area regulations of the district in which it is located, may be restored if damaged or destroyed by fire, flood, wind or other calamity or act of God, provided that such restoration is started within one (1) year of the occurrence of the damage and diligently prosecuted to completion.
+If restoration has not begun or been carried out in a continuous manner within the one-year period, all nonconforming conditions shall be discontinued.

+G. Noncommercial swimming pools.
+[Added 3-11-1996 by Ord.
+No. 96-4, amended 9-13-2004 by Ord.
+No. 2004-10.]

+(1) No swimming pool shall be located in the front yard.

-, amended 9-13-2004 by Ord.
-No. 2004-10.to locate, construct or maintain a noncommercial swimming pool.
+(2) A building permit, in compliance with § 61-2E(1) and (2) of the Building Ordinance, shall be required to locate, construct or maintain a noncommercial swimming pool.

 A swimming pool shall be located no closer to a property line than the minimum side or rear yard requirements.

+.The pool may be lighted by underwater or exterior lights, or both, provided that all exterior lights are located so that the light is neither directed nor reflected upon adjacent properties in such a manner as to be a nuisance or an annoyance to neighboring properties.
+Underwater lighting shall be in compliance with the applicable National Electrical Code.

 (5) The permanent water inlet to the pool shall be above the overflow level of the pool.

 (6) At the time of application for a building permit, it shall be demonstrated that the drainage of a pool is adequate and will not interfere with the water supply system, with existing sewage facilities or with public streets and shall not drain onto a neighboring property.